Liamx002/Data_Job_Market_Python/README.md

 - Python and SQL are skills that are highly valued within all three job roles.

-- Python is found in required skills nearly three quaters of the time, making it an essential skill within this job role.
+- Python is found in required skills nearly three quarters of the time, making it an essential skill within this job role.

-- Data Analyst Roles posses a more even proportioned spread of skills within their job postings while both Data Engineers and Data Scientists have very strongly weighted skills comparitive to much lower requested skills.
+- Data Analyst Roles posses a more even proportioned spread of skills within their job postings while both Data Engineers and Data Scientists have very strongly weighted skills comparative to much lower requested skills.

 ## 2. How are in-demand skills trending for Data Scientists?

-### Visualise Data
+### Visualize Data

 ```python